Flashing The Reader A practical guide to clearly managing transitions of time, place, and viewpoint in fiction

 Few works of fiction relate events in a continuous flow, from start to finish.
 Sometimes the story moves back in time (as with flashbacks); more often it jumps forward, sparing the reader the dull details of ordinary life.
 Frequently, the transition will take the reader from one location (and set of characters) […]

-South of Hell by P.J.
-Parrish A “First 50” Review
+How P.J.
+Parrish Starts a Story: A “First 50” Analysis

 [by Ross Browne]